Tampa Bay Weather

 Latest Local METARS

-Convective Inidices
+Convective Indices

 CAPE = Convective Available Potential Energy.